stefan-loewe/WinBinder/README.md

 You will need the source code of PHP plus the WinBinder source code.

-On whcih PHP versions has it been tested on?
+On which PHP versions has it been tested on?
   - PHP 5.6
   - PHP 5.5
   - PHP 5.4